semaurer/ToTheDen/Readme.md

 This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
 Game controls will include Start, Stop, and Reset buttons.
+Here is a view of the game web page as a whole:

 ![Game Overlay](https://github.com/semaurer/ToTheDen/blob/gh-pages/wireframes/game_overlay.png)